dmaerzendorfer/masterThesis/ResearchDiary/README.md

     - i successfully put a build onto the quest
         - however since i save my record of the study in unities file structure and dont know where i could find that on the quest once the apk build is on i will not conduct the study just on the quest
             - will run the study from the editor instead, has the benefit of having the ability to watch what the user sees and i can easier get my data that way and i dont have to tinker with it again to make it work in a build :)
+- future todos: talk with markus and maybe make the oce cam also selectable via its panel

 ## 14.08.2024
 - after some break I finally continue!